giovanizanetti/MY-VIRTUAL-RECIPE-BOOK/README.md

 ## My workflow

-I try to maintain a backlog eventhough I'm working on a project by myself.
-So that if ia i am work in a team, the collaboration will be facilitated.
-Here are some other tools tha help me out though my process of develop My Virtual Recipe Book App:
+I break the main problem into smaller problems, then I go one at the time.
+I maintain a backlog using Trello.

+Here are some tools and platforms which I rely upon through the development process:
+  - Trello,
-  - Trello Board,
+  - VS Code,
   - Google,
-  - Grammarly
+  - Docs,
+  - Youtube / Udemy tutorials

 ## Create React App